FAQ Data Management

-Some funders made their template available in a tool called DMPOnline.
+Other funders may follow, but you will need to check this first.
+They sometimes make their own template available in a tool called DMPOnline.

 You can write the plan online and the tool will provide you with some specific guidance.
 You can also authorize members of the CDS Data Management Team to review your plan in DMPOnline.

 You can contact the Data Management Team of the Centre for Digital Scholarship: firstname.lastname@example.org.